Nancy Wheeler: Season 3

 In the summer of 1985, Nancy and Jonathan get internships at The Hawkins Post under the watch of Tom Holloway.
 Nancy is eager to impress her sexist male bosses by suggesting story ideas, which usually resulted in demeaning jokes and comments, leaving Nancy humiliated.
 One night while working late, Nancy answers a call about rats eating Doris Driscoll's fertilizer.
 Posing as reporters, Nancy and Jonathan interview Mrs. Driscoll at her house, where they witness a rabid rat she has captured.
 Nancy pitches the story to her colleagues, but they reject the story and call Mrs. Driscoll a "nut-job."
 When Nancy returns to the house, she discovers that Mrs. Driscoll has been infected by the newly resurrected Mind Flayer, eating fertilizer and screaming that she "has to go back".

 In the meanwhile, through possessing Billy Hargrove and Tom's daughter Heather, the Mind Flayer possesses Tom and the rest of the Hawkins Post staff, and compels them to fire Nancy and Jonathan to keep them from learning the truth.
 Still undeterred and despite an argument with Jonathan, Nancy continues pursuing the story, noticing that Mrs. Driscoll's symptoms are similar to those of Will when he was possessed.
 She discusses this information with Jonathan, Will, Mike, Eleven, Lucas and Max, at which point they decide to return to the hospital.
 There, Nancy and Jonathan find Mrs. Driscoll is missing and are subsequently intercepted by the possessed Tom and his co-worker Bruce.
 A fight breaks out, with Jonathan killing Tom while Nancy kills Bruce, before the two flayed hosts merge to form a monster.
 The monster is wounded by Eleven before retreating to the sewers.

 The group takes refuge at Hopper's cabin, but the Mind Flayer manages to track them down and wounds Eleven.
-At Starcourt Mall, they re-group with Dustin, Steve, Steve's co-worker Robin, and Lucas' sister Erica.
-While there, Hopper, Joyce and Murray arrive and reveal that a new opening to the Upside-Down has been created by a Soviet detachment located under the mall.
+At Starcourt Mall, they re-group with Dustin, Steve, Steve's co-worker Robin Buckley, and Lucas' sister Erica.
+While there, Hopper, Joyce and Murray arrive and reveal that a new opening to the Upside Down has been created by a Soviet detachment located under the mall.
 The Mind Flayer arrives at the mall; Nancy, Jonathan, Will, Lucas, Steve, and Robin fend off the monster with fireworks, while Billy attempts to infect Eleven.
 Eleven is able to reach through to the real Billy, at which point he sacrifices himself to the Mind Flayer to save Eleven and the others, resulting in his death.
 While closing the Soviet gate, Hopper is seemingly killed, leading Joyce to take in Eleven and move her family away from Hawkins.
 Nancy and Jonathan share a passionate and emotional goodbye before the Byers family leaves Hawkins.